jeremybar32093/plotly-challenge/README.md

 # plotly-challenge

 This repository uses *javascript* and *plotly* to create a dashboard from a dataset containing information about bacteria cultures from belly button swabs.
-It can be accessed via (**this URL - update URL once deployed**).
+It can be accessed via [this url](https://jeremybar32093.github.io/plotly-challenge/index.html).
 The dashboard features a selector to choose a particular test subject ID, then elmements that update dynamically based on the selected subject ID.
 These dynamic elements were built using *plotly*, and are as follows:

 * [Bar Chart](https://plotly.com/javascript/bar-charts/) featuring top 10 OTU IDs (bacteria types) based on selected test subject
 * [Gauge Chart](https://plotly.com/javascript/gauge-charts/) displaying number of belly button scrubs per week based on selected test subject